3-Heights™ PDF Merge Split – merging and splitting pages of PDF documents

 - Rotate pages

-- Flatten form fields
+- Flatten or remove form fields and annotations

 - Set passwords and permission flags